Workshops

 Wild Singing Workshop

-Join Sam or one of our guest choir leaders for a joyful group singing workshop held beneath the woodland canopy, where human voices blend with birdsong, rustling leaves, and the living acoustics of the trees themselves.
+Join Sam Lee or one of our guest choir leaders for a joyful group singing workshop held beneath the woodland canopy, where human voices blend with birdsong, rustling leaves, and the living acoustics of the trees themselves.

 This is about the pleasure of making collective sound, of feeling your voice resonate in the open air and the ancient human practice of communal singing.
 Your leader will guide you gently through vocal warm-ups and simple songs, helping everyone find their voice in a supportive, playful atmosphere where there's no such thing as getting it wrong.